 - 1. Ensure the audit jumper (JP1) is in the On position in order to turn on the passwords.
-See Figure 3-3 on page 47. - 2.
-To enter the Passwords menu, press the Features icon : From the Features menu, select Passwords. - 3.
-Select the menu (Configuration, Setpoints or Calibration) to set a password for.
-The keyboard will display. - 4.
-Enter the password, then press DONE
+See Figure 3-3 on page 51. - 2.
+Press the Features icon \blacksquare ,

+, the press Passwords.

+- 3. Select the Configuration, Setpoints or Calibration.
+The keyboard displays. - 4.
+Enter the password, then press DONE.
-Parameters Parameter

-Configuration Allows the configuration parameters to be accessed without the need to press the configuration button.

-Password

-Setpoints Allows the Enable and Value setpoint parameters to be accessed without the need to press the

-Password configuration button.

-Calibration Allows the calibration parameters to be accessed without the need to press the configuration button.
+Parameters Parameter Configuration Password Allows the configuration parameters to be accessed without the need to press the configuration button.
+Setpoints Password Allows the Enable and Value setpoint parameters to be accessed without the need to press the configuration button.
+Calibration Password Allows the calibration parameters to be accessed without the need to press the configuration button.

-Password